takeaship/redasher-ja/README.md

 rds upload dev dashboard/my-dashboard
 ```

-By uploading it again you will be updating them.
+From now on, succesive file uploads to the new server
+will be updates on the same objects.

 ## Understanding maps/

 The directory `maps` contains a file for each server.
 Such files relates server object id's to file objects.
-Such a relation is set every time you checkout an object,
+Such a relation is set the first time you checkout an object from a server,
-or any time you upload an object for the first time into a server.
+or the first time you upload an object into a server and thus creating a new object.

 When you upload a file object to a server.
 If the file object already has a bound id on the server,